isomerpages/pmo-nptd/media-centre/press-releases/_posts/2025-02-18-post-Strengthening Support for Large Families.md

 <p></p>
 <p>1.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-&nbsp;Prime Minister and Minister for Finance Lawrence Wong announced in the Budget 2025 Statement that that the Government will introduce a <strong>Large Families Scheme (LFS)</strong> to provide more support for couples with three or more children.
+&nbsp;Prime Minister and Minister for Finance Lawrence Wong announced in the Budget 2025 Statement that the Government will introduce a <strong>Large Families Scheme (LFS)</strong> to provide more support for couples with three or more children.
 This initiative builds on the Government’s commitment in the 2023 Forward Singapore report to support Singaporeans in fulfilling their parenthood aspirations, and